karthikiyengar/portfolio/_posts/why-i-quit-whatsapp.md

 Signal is not for profit and the ideal alternative.
 It runs on donations and cannot be bought by a company.

 Telegram is a good middle ground because people are more willing to switch to it, and it has a decent track record.
 I will allow the guy who funds it to defend himself, [here you go](https://t.me/s/durov).

+They're also both open-source, meaning the their code is public and verifable.
+(Note: Telegram's servers are not open-source, but have been independently audited many times)

 Also, just take a look at [this](https://twitter.com/RKRadhakrishn/status/1347780251963703300/photo/1).